 Delete blank columns and rows.

 There are significant missing values in 3P (3-Point Field Goals), 3PA (3-Point Field Goal Attempts), 3P% (3-Point Field Goal Percentage), 3Par (3-Point Attempt Rate).
-It's because 3-point line was not introduced to NBA until 1979, but for the sake of classifying modern players, I have to assume all players before 1979 have not attempted 3-pointers, so I will fill the missing values of these three columns with 0.
+It's because 3-point line was not introduced to NBA until 1979, but for the sake of classifying modern players, I must assume that all players before 1979 have not attempted 3-pointers, so I will fill the missing values of these three columns with 0.

-For the missing values in GS (Games Started), since number of Games started for each player does not effect their performance measuring, I will delete the GS column.
+For the missing values in GS (Games Started), since number of Games started for each player does not affect their performance measuring, I will delete the GS column.

 Missing values also appeared in ORB (Offensive rebounds), DRB (Defensive rebounds), STL(number of steals), BLK (number of blocks), TOV (number of turnovers) and their associated percentage rate(ORB%, DRB%, STL%, BLK%, TOV%), these measurements are not included in record before 1974, and TOV data are not present until 1978, These missing values cannot be filled with assumption, but at the same time these columns are too important to be removed from the construction of player classification,